Cyber-Machine/Torch/index.md

 It is access through python API and is compiled through C++ which is optimized through CPU and GPU.

 ## AutoGrad - PyTorch Automatic Diffrentiation Engine
+Diffrentation is needed in optimizing gradient based function.
+There are mainly two ways to compute diffrentation of a derivative.
+-[Symbolic derivatives](https://www.sympy.org/en/index.html) - It is what used in mathematics.
+It requires full symbolic function.
+It is precise but rigid.
+-Numerical derivatives - It uses the method of finite diffrences to compute differentation.
+It requires a black-box function.
+It is imprecise but rigid.